pzhaojohnson/RNA2Drawer/README.md

 ## Installation (Windows)

 Download the ZIP file of the Windows executable for RNA2Drawer [here](https://sourceforge.net/projects/rna2drawer/).
 Inside the ZIP file will be just a folder named `RNA2Drawer`.
 You can extract this folder to anywhere on your computer.
 (A convenient place might be your Desktop.)
+After you've extracted the folder, enter it.
+Inside you'll find an Application file named `RNA2Drawer`.
+Right-click it, highlight `Send to`, and click `Desktop (create shortcut)`.
+Now you can open RNA2Drawer by just clicking the shortcut on your Desktop.

 ## Creating a New Structure